IhmeGroup/pyIDT/README.md

 ## References ##

-[1] Frassoldati, Alessio, et al. "Kinetic modeling study of ethanol and dimethyl ether addition to premixed low-pressure propene–oxygen–argon flames."
+[1] Frassoldati, Alessio, et al. "Kinetic modeling study of ethanol and dimethyl ether addition to premixed low-pressure propene-oxygen-argon flames."
 Combustion and Flame 158.7 (2011): 1264-1276.

 [2] Wallington, T. J., P. Dagaut, and M. J. Kurylo.
 "UV absorption cross sections and reaction kinetics and mechanisms for peroxy radicals in the gas phase."
 Chemical reviews 92.4 (1992): 667-710.